Hardhat-Enterprises/AppAttack-automation-tool/appAttack_tools/parsers/README.txt

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-nmap_parser.py
+3. nmap_parser.py
-This file is a parser for Nmap - a tool that scans computers on a network to see what "doors" (called ports) are open.
-Nmap is like a digital door checker that walks down a street and tries every door on every house to see which ones are unlocked.
+    - This file is a parser for Nmap, a tool that scans computers on a network to see what "doors" (called ports) are open.

-What this parser does:
+    - What this parser does:

-    Takes the messy output from an Nmap scan

-    Finds the computer that was scanned (IP address or hostname)

-    Finds all the open doors (ports) and what service is running behind each one

-    Creates a question asking an AI to explain in plain English what these open ports mean and how to stay safe
+        a.)
+Takes the messy output from an Nmap scan. b.)
+Finds the computer that was scanned (IP address or hostname). c.)
+Finds all the open doors (ports) and what service is running behind each one. d.)
+Creates a question asking an AI to explain in plain English what these open ports mean and how to stay safe.

-Think of it like a security translator that takes a technical network report (full of jargon like "port 22/tcp open ssh") and turns it into a simple conversation: "Hey, your computer has door #22 open, and behind it is a service called SSH.
+    - Think of it like a security translator that takes a technical network report (full of jargon like "port 22/tcp open ssh") and turns it into a simple conversation: "Hey, your computer has door #22 open, and behind it is a service called SSH.
 Here's what that means and whether you should worry about it."

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------